-Successfully complete an exam for a specially designed high school advanced placement course.
+Successfully complete an exam for a specially-designed high school advanced placement course.

-AACC has partnered with select Anne Arundel County Public high schools offering high school courses whose curriculums have been aligned with an AACC college course.
-Students who successfully complete those courses by earning a C or better can take a proficiency exam right in their high school at no cost.
-If you pass the exam with a grade of C or better, your exam score will be the grade reflected for the AACC course on your college transcript.
-If you earn a lower grade, it will not be reflected on your AACC transcript.
-What do you have to lose?
-Wondering if your high school offers such a course?
+AACC has partnered with AACPS to identify high school programs aligned with our college course(s).
+If you are an AACPS student who successfully completes one or more of these programs, you can take the AACC college proficiency assessment right in your high school at no cost.
+Pass the proficiency assessment with a grade of C or better and your assessment score will be the grade for the AACC course on your college transcript.
+Grades below a C will not be reflected on your AACC transcript.

-See below then follow these steps to apply for proficiency credit.
+Learn how to apply for proficiency credit.